MicrosoftDocs/azure-docs/articles/healthcare-apis/fhir/configure-export-data.md

 ### Allowing specific IP addresses from other Azure regions to access the Azure storage account

-In the Azure portal, go to the AHDS Gen2 account and select the **Networking** blade.
+In the Azure portal, go to the ADLS Gen2 account and select the **Networking** blade.

 Select **Enabled from selected virtual networks and IP addresses**.
 Under the Firewall section, specify the IP address in the **Address range** box.
 Add IP ranges to allow access from the internet or your on-premises networks.
 You can find the IP address in the table below for the Azure region where the FHIR service is provisioned.